qasimSM/enketo-express-oc/CUSTOMIZATIONS.md

 ### Translations

 A mechanism existing in the standard Enketo Express is used to add additional translation strings to the standard strings without augmenting the original files.

-### IE11 and Edge Legacy

-Internet Explorer and Edge Legacy are still supported.
-Edge Legacy support will be dropped since it has gone to end of life.